 Who is behind Expat in Croatia?

 This site was started in 2013 by me, Sara Dyson.
 I am an American, born and raised in Texas.
-After spending time in New York, Amsterdam, California, and Florida, I moved to Split in 2012.
-At the time of that move, there were absolutely no English resources for foreigners looking to move to Croatia.
-There were barely even tourism sites other than the ones run by tourist boards.
+When I moved to Split in 2012, there were absolutely no English resources for foreigners looking to move to Croatia.
+There were barely even tourism sites other than the ones run by tourist boards, which were all in the Croatian language.
 Expat groups would not be a thing for another 18 months.

 With no guidance, I navigated the pre-EU bureaucracy by showing up and figuring it out.
-At each step of the process, I started recording my experiences and put them up online so that any foreigner coming after me would have more information than I did.
+At each step of the process, I recorded my experiences and put them up online so that any foreigner coming after me would have some idea of what to expect.

 As my love of Croatia blossomed, so has the content on the site.
 Initially, the content was focused on getting residency and signing up for healthcare.
 It has now expanded to include operating a business, culture, adoption, transportation, language lessons, things to do, places to see, rights and everything else needed for assimilation.

 I have fallen in love with this country and its kind, lovely, generous people.
 This place has changed my life for the better and I cannot imagine living anywhere else.